rxwei/swift-evolution/proposals/0000-differentiable-programming.md

     /// equivalent to exponential map, which moves `self` on the geodesic
-    /// surface along the given tangent vector. mutating func move(along direction: TangentVector)
+    /// surface along the given tangent vector. mutating func move(along direction: TangentVector) }

-    /// A closure that produces a zero tangent vector and does not capture `self`.
-    ///
-    /// In some cases, the zero tangent vector of `self` is equal to
-    /// `TangentVector.zero`.
-In other cases, the zero tangent vector depends on
-    /// information in `self`, such as shape for an n-dimensional array type.
-    /// For differentiable programming, it is more memory-efficient to define a
-    /// custom `zeroTangentVectorInitializer` property which returns a closure
-    /// that captures and uses only the necessary information to create a zero
-    /// tangent vector.
-For example:
-    ///
-    /// ```swift
-    /// struct Vector {
-    ///     var scalars: [Float]
-    ///     var count: Int { scalars.count }
-    ///     init(repeating repeatedElement: Float, count: Int) { ... }
-    /// }
-    ///
-    /// extension Vector: Differentiable {
-    ///     typealias TangentVector = Vector
-    ///
-    ///     @noDerivative
-    ///     var zeroTangentVectorInitializer: () -> TangentVector {
-    ///         let count = self.count
-    ///         return { TangentVector(repeating: 0, count: count) }
-    ///     }
-    /// }
-    /// ```
-    ///
-    @noDerivative
-    var zeroTangentVectorInitializer: () -> TangentVector { get }
-}
 ```